marcgermanos/marcgermanos/README.md

 ServiceNow Software Developer Intern @ Desjardins (May 2025 – Aug 2025)

-      -Redesigned a deployment application by analyzing an outdated system.
+    Redesigned a deployment application by analyzing an outdated system.

-      -Collaborated with developers to deliver new features while ensuring high-quality code.
+    Collaborated with developers to deliver new features while ensuring high-quality code.

-      -Built a functional online shop from scratch after rapid technical training.
+    Built a functional online shop from scratch after rapid technical training.

 Mechatronics Intern @ Robotics-Design (May 2024 – Jul 2024)

-      -Developed UI and embedded code for stepper motor control (RaspberryPi & ESP32).
+    Developed UI and embedded code for stepper motor control (RaspberryPi & ESP32).

-      -Implemented power consumption strategies and multi-motor communication.
+    Implemented power consumption strategies and multi-motor communication.

 🌐 Connect with Me